ietf-wg-cellar/ebml-specification/specification.markdown

 | 0.857421875       | `0x1.b7p-1`                             |
 | -1.0--0.857421875 | `-0x1p+0--0x1.b7p-1`                    |
-Table: Example of Floating-Point values and ranges as decimal and Hexadecimal Floating-Point Constants {#tableFloatExamples}
+Table: Example of Floating-Point values and ranges as decimal and Hexadecimal Floating-Point Constants{#tableFloatExamples}

 Within an expression of a float range, as in an integer range, the
 - (hyphen) character is the separator between the minimum and maximum values